apereo/cas/cas-server-documentation/installation/X509-Authentication.md

 ## X.509 Components
-X.509 support is enabled by including the following dependency in the Maven WAR overlay:
+X.509 support is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>